lk-geimfari/mimesis/docs/schema.rst

 Key Functions and Post-Processing
 ---------------------------------

-You can optionally apply a key function to the result returned by a **field** or **fieldset**.
+You can optionally apply a key function to the result returned by the instance of :class:`~mimesis.schema.Field` or :class:`~mimesis.schema.Fieldset`.
 To do this, simply pass a callable object that returns the final result as the **key** parameter.

 Let's take a look at the example: